-Entries of year 2015
+Posts from year 2015

-Wait what? Ålesund who?
-Even though nowhere near as remote as Tromsö or Svalbard, it still feels like I’ve reached the very end of Norway.
-Why someone chose to start a town out here in the rugged island semi-archipelago is a mystery to me.
+Even though nowhere near as remote as Tromsø or Svalbard, it still feels like I’ve reached the very end of Norway.
+Why someone chose to build a town out here in the rugged island semi-archipelago is a mystery to me.

-So I’m back from another trip to Berlin.
+Berlin is one of those cities that keep drawing me back.
 This unique city has a kind of deliberate urban decay which I find quite compelling.

 Yes, I’m actually in Bruges.
 It’s not just a pun to the movie bearing that name.
 The medieval town is like a construction from a fairy tale, with cobbled streets and winding alleys.
 With a lot of canals, it reminds me of Amsterdam or Venice.